CMPUT404WIN17BUMBLEBEE/CMPUT404-project-socialdistribution/README.md

 Querying and ordering the query into ascending order: http://stackoverflow.com/a/9834153 Answered by Keith on Stack Overflow (http://stackoverflow.com/users/1215645/keith)

 Converting to Datetime:
 http://stackoverflow.com/a/3908349 Answered by Wes Winham on Stack Overflow (http://stackoverflow.com/users/386925/wes-winham)

 Linking Profile under User in admin screens: https://docs.djangoproject.com/en/1.10/topics/auth/customizing/

+How to use Django variables in Javascript: http://stackoverflow.com/a/3340578 Answered by Pointy on Stack Overflow (http://stackoverflow.com/users/182668/pointy)